 Most charges are made per unit (e.g. per compute node instance, or per GB of storage space) and per hour, often with price breaks for using more of a particular resource at once.
 A full breakdown of pricing is beyond the scope of this document, but there are several tools designed to help you estimate the expected charges; e.g.

 - AWS Simple Monthly Calculator - AWS TCO Calculator

-Finding Alces Flight Compute on AWS
+Launching Alces Flight Compute on AWS

-Sign-in to your AWS account, and navigate to the AWS Marketplace.
-Search for Alces Flight in the search box provided to find the Flight Compute product.
+Sign-in to your AWS account, and navigate to the AWS Console.
+Search for Cloud Formation in your AWS console and click to visit the page: